-Acknowledgment of Country
+Acknowledgement of Country

-West Arnhem Regional Council acknowledges the First Nations Custodians; and the many Language and Family groups who are Managers and Care-takers to each of their Traditional homelands and Waters across the West Arnhem Region's Wards.
-West Arnhem Regional Council pay their respects and acknowledge Elders, past present and rising.
+West Arnhem Regional Council acknowledges the First Nations Custodians, and the many Language and Family groups who are Managers and Caretakers to each of their Traditional homelands and Waters across the West Arnhem Region Wards.

+West Arnhem Regional Council pays its respects and acknowledges Elders, past, present and rising.